Do you know how to prepare your immune system to fight against cold and flu? Discover how to build a strong immune system.

 A cold virus doesn’t cause a runny, stuffy nose, or a cough!

-Technically, viruses and bacteria don’t cause symptoms – it is actually your immune system that is to blame.
-Symptoms of an infection occur because your immune system is reacting to a microorganism.
+Symptoms of an infection occur because your immune system is reacting to a foreign virus or microorganism (bacteria, fungus, etc).
 Take the common cold for example.
 Your immune system will react to a virus that invades the epithelial cells whose job it is to line your upper respiratory tract and the various mucous membrane cavities in the body.
-Immune system chemicals called histamines dilate your blood vessels and increase their permeability, allowing proteins and white blood cells to reach the infected epithelial tissues.
-However, the inflammation of the blood vessels in your nasal cavity causes nasal congestion.
+The immune system stimulates your body to release inflammatory mediators to dilate your blood vessels and help bring proteins and white blood cells to the infected epithelial tissues.
+The inflammation of the blood vessels in your nasal cavity causes nasal congestion.

 Not all bacteria are bad